SoumyaK4/weiqi.backup/_posts/1700-01-01-What's-This-All-About.md

 ## Benefits of Playing?
 <hr>

-<a href="https://youtu.be/wQuh9YI8rn0?si=IyLDYDlPhlmGkz2v" target="_blank">How the ancient game of Go is a guide to
+<a href="https://youtu.be/wQuh9YI8rn0?si=IyLDYDlPhlmGkz2v" target="_blank" rel="nofollow noopener noreferrer">How the ancient game of Go is a guide to
   modern life</a> Ted Talk by Silvia Lozeva

 Playing Go boosts your memory and helps you focus better, and it also makes you a great problem solver. <br>